Bashnett/Bashnett.github.io/static/writeups/instant/instant-htb.md

 ## Part 3: Privilege Escalation

-Even though we ssh into machine and got user flag, we are still low level user and are unable to read root flag in '/root' directory so, lets look for a way to escalate our privilege or get root user credentials. as we can execute file in home directory, lets use linpeas to discover ways to escalate our privilege, from scan i can see file called sessions-backup.dat which seems interesting.
+Even though I ssh into machine and got user flag, I am still low level user and not able to read root flag in '/root' directory so, lets look for a way to escalate privilege or get root user credentials.

+As we can execute file in home directory, lets use linpeas to discover ways to escalate our privilege, from scan i can see file called sessions-backup.dat which seems interesting.

 ![NMAP](/static/writeups/instant/13.png)